smuvcf/VAC_Bypass/README.md

 * No [VAC Error](https://support.steampowered.com/kb_article.php?ref=2117-ilzv-2837) during play, no VAC Ban at all.

 ## How it works
-The goal is to make https://github.com/smuv/VAC/blob/2eeb40e38d0f0d7b828dbacb663ee00aef15c1ca/VAC/Utils.c#L187 function return `false` then VAC aborts scan for cheats.
-It can be done by bypassing [this check](https://github.com/smuv/VAC/blob/2eeb40e38d0f0d7b828dbacb663ee00aef15c1ca/VAC/Utils.c#L195) for example.
+The goal is to make https://github.com/danielkrupinski/VAC/blob/2eeb40e38d0f0d7b828dbacb663ee00aef15c1ca/VAC/Utils.c#L187 function return `false` then VAC aborts scan for cheats.
+It can be done by bypassing [this check](https://github.com/danielkrupinski/VAC/blob/2eeb40e38d0f0d7b828dbacb663ee00aef15c1ca/VAC/Utils.c#L195) for example.

 ## See also
-- [VAC](https://github.com/smuv/vac) - source code of Valve Anti-Cheat obtained from disassembly of compiled modules.
+- [VAC](https://github.com/danielkrupinski/vac) - source code of Valve Anti-Cheat obtained from disassembly of compiled modules.
-- [VAC Bypass Loader](https://github.com/smuv/VAC_Bypass_Loader) - loader for VAC Bypas written in C.
+- [VAC Bypass Loader](https://github.com/danielkrupinski/vac) - loader for VAC Bypas written in C.

 ## License
-> Made By Daniel Krupiński
+> Copyright (c) 2019 Daniel Krupiński

 This project is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php) - see the [LICENSE](LICENSE) file for details.